upendra9/development/README.md

 Java Client to write data to Elastic Search BoolQueryBuilder --> similar to SQL joins or advanced queries

-Auto Complete
+### Auto Complete
--- Elastic  Has Bulk API which does bulk inserts/ store proceudre.
+-- Elastic  Has Bulk API which does bulk inserts/ store proceudre
+### Mapping
+ -- Dynamic mapping how it is used
+ -- Manual Data Mapping - When insrting try to do this.
+ --- Do the data tyoe For each document what is the data type -- Data Strucutr - try

+  *** Learn Ngram Concept is a so
+### Analyzers
+  -- Multiple analyzers ngram
+  -- BKD Trees
+### Boost
+  -- Improve boosting fo name.
+Eg: google ads show up in first results instead of actual results.
+  -- Java code : QueryBuilders.multiMAtchQuery(q).field("fulltext").field(field:"name",boost:3.0f);

+### Aggregation
+  -- Calcuating metrics on data , Eg: How many orders placed, How many people placed orders, How many people bought this item, most selling item.
+  --- Java Code : AggregationBuilders.

+### Facetting
+    -- Eg: Find all iphones , similar to solr facets

+Questions :

+What is Dynamic Mapping ?